Burhan077/Dotfiles/README.md

 And There You have it a beginner-friendly working vim that you built yourself.
-You can add plugins but I like my .vimrc
+To add plugins do this

+        curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim

+Then download or clone the .vconf and .vimrc files Enter command mode and type

+        :PlugInstall

+Then quit vim and reopen it